Income Tax Rates and Allowances

 The higher earner of a couple entitled to Child Benefit will have a tax charge if their “adjusted net income” exceeds £50,000 in a tax year.
 If “adjusted net income” exceeds £60,000, then the tax charge will be equivalent to all of the child benefit received.

-You can get Marriage Allowance for 2017/18 if all the following apply:
+You can get Marriage Allowance for 2023/24 if all of the following apply:

 - you’re married or in a civil partnership